EOEPCA/deployment-guide/docs/building-blocks/application-quality.md

 - **Streamline Quality Checks:** Containerised tooling such as SonarQube, Bandit, and Sphinx, integrated into automated pipelines.
 - **Measure Performance:** Tools and methods to test and optimise workflow execution performance.

-> **Important:** The Application Quality BB requires **APISIX** as an ingress controller to support OIDC authentication and API management.
-Deployments using NGINX ingress without additional OIDC plugins or proxies will not function correctly.
+> **Important:** Application Quality can be deployed without IAM using a standard Kubernetes ingress.
+IAM/OIDC integration is currently supported by this guide only with **APISIX**.
+Deployments using **NGINX** with IAM enabled are not supported by this guide and the configuration script will fail early.

 ---